lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 # The Basics of Developing Scripted Connectors for Java Remote Connector Server

-In a managed environment that [ForgeRock Identity Cloud](https://backstage.forgerock.com/docs/idcloud/latest/home.html) (Identity Cloud) presents, [syncing identities](https://backstage.forgerock.com/docs/idcloud/latest/identities/sync-identities.html) via a remote server provides necessary flexibility in integrating your [ForgeRock Identity Platform](https://backstage.forgerock.com/docs/platform) (Platform) with external systems.
+In a managed environment like [ForgeRock Identity Cloud](https://backstage.forgerock.com/docs/idcloud/latest/home.html) (Identity Cloud), [syncing identities](https://backstage.forgerock.com/docs/idcloud/latest/identities/sync-identities.html) via a remote server provides necessary flexibility in integrating your [ForgeRock Identity Platform](https://backstage.forgerock.com/docs/platform) (Platform) with external systems.

-Scripted implementations provide relatively easy way to extend this flexibility further and almost indefinitely, including the option to develop a new connector when the [existing implementations](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/preface.html) do not meet your requirements.
+Scripted solutions present a relatively easy way to extend this flexibility further and almost indefinitely, including the option to develop a new connector when the [available implementations](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/preface.html) do not meet your requirements.

-The following content aims to overlay the existing ever-evolving docs with additional details on using the RCS scripting environment for developing connectors based on the [Groovy Connector Toolkit](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/groovy.html).
-The primary focus of this writing is providing the building blocks for developing a scripted connector in the context of Identity Cloud, but much of the lower level considerations should be universally applicable to other RCS scripted solutions.
+The following content overlays the existing ever-evolving [official docs](https://backstage.forgerock.com/docs/openicf/latest) with additional details on developing connectors based on the [Groovy Connector Toolkit](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/groovy.html) for the [Java Remote Connector Server (RCS)](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/remote-connector.html).

+Additional information could be also found on the [ForgeRock Backstage](https://backstage.forgerock.com/search/?t=all&q=remote%20connector&page=1&sort=_score:desc&scope=sub) site.

 > Use the links under the Contents section to quickly navigate to an area of interest.
 If you feel lost in a long chapter, navigate to the closest [Back to contents](#contents) link and try again.
 >
-> The quoted paragraphs, such as this one, indicate that that content they provide is supplementary and optional.
+> The quoted paragraphs, such as this one, indicate that the content they provide is supplementary and optional.

 ## <a id="contents" name="contents"></a>Contents